wren-lang/wren/doc/site/method-calls.markdown

 ## Getters

-Some methods exist to expose some stored or computed property of an object.
+Some methods exist to expose a stored or computed property of an object.
 These are *getters* and have no parentheses:

     :::wren
     "string".count    //> 6